Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ##### PROXY CONTAINER

-If you use an external component or software system, like for example gmail, you list it here so we can represent it, as a proxy.
+If you use an external component or software system, like for example gmail, you list it here so we can represent it via a proxy container.

 ```
 container-def {